MFA in Creative Writing

 Admission to the Program

 Applicants must meet the minimum university requirements for graduate study.
-An undergraduate major in literature is desirable, but applications from candidates who have majored in other fields will be considered.
-Admission is based on samples of previous writing (15-25 pages), academic record, and two letters of recommendation.
+An undergraduate major in literature is desirable, but applications from candidates who have majored in other fields are also encouraged.
+Admission is based on samples of previous writing (15-25 pages), academic record, two letters of recommendation, and a personal statement.

 - 48 credit hours of approved graduate work